-In general, a fibula fracture that occurs without a tibia fracture can be treated without hospitalization.
+In general, a fibula fracture that occurs without a tibia fracture can be treated without surgery or hospitalization.
 Your doctor probably will tell you to rest the injured leg, apply ice to the injured area, and take a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen (Advil, Motrin and others), to ease pain and relieve swelling.
 If bearing weight on your injured leg is very painful or if the fracture is near the ankle, your doctor may apply a cast and recommend that you use crutches temporarily.

 Once your fracture has healed enough, your doctor will prescribe a program of physical therapy to restore full strength and function in your injured leg.